 What is the Best Material for Your Lunchbox?
 This Technical Article Explains All

 A Technical Comparison of Plastic, Stainless Steel & Bamboo Materials when used to make Food Containers

 Why do we use stainless steel in our lunchboxes and bottles?
-We recognise it as the best choice to make a useful product that will last a long time and have the least impact on the environment and our health.
+We recognise it as the best material to make a useful product that will last a long time and have the least impact on the environment and our health.

 Here we take a more in-depth look at the main contenders for materials for food containers and consider their merits and drawbacks.
 We are under no illusion, there is always a certain amount of resources required to make anything and the choice you make is dependant on the application.